 NLO was looking for a technology partner in order to meet the new challenges it is facing to be future-proof.
 It needs a company that can provide a gateway that integrates the various systems, while offering consistent APIs, domain abstractions and orchestration between services.

-NLO selected Trifork to build the gateway.
+NLO selected Trifork and Utilus to build the gateway as joint partners.
 Why did it not choose an off-the-shelf integration product instead?
 What solution is Trifork providing?
 See below..

 Selection- Why Trifork

 Trifork has a proven track record in delivering working software for mission-critical systems, which often feature extensive integrations with third-party systems to exchange data.

 These integrations must be robust when facing temporary unavailability of external systems and provide alerting, throttling to prevent overloading systems with requests, lenient handling of various data exchange formats, etc.

 After Trifork explained and demonstrated how it has architected and implemented these systems, NLO concluded that a custom-built integration solution tailored to their exact needs would be a better solution than product-based solutions from other vendors using traditional Enterprise Service Buses (ESBs).

 These other solutions have architectural limitations such as requiring all integration logic to be incorporated into a centrally-operated system that often becomes a huge bottleneck.

 ESB-based solutions also tend to focus on the limitations of what the product provides, rather than on what optimally fulfils the client’s requirements.
 Trifork builds custom software solutions based on proven, widely used Open Source software.
 This gives clients the best of both worlds: quick development without vendor lock-in and tailor-made functionality that best addresses their needs.